 I was surprised at how easy it was to get the gluten-free version just right.
 A regular gluten-free flour blend needs a little lightening up with corn starch.

 I have used several different gluten-free flour blends with this recipe (in combination with corn starch) and they all worked well.
 My custom blend of sorghum, millet and brown rice flours with some starches is my favorite.
-See the notes in the recipe for a simple DIY gluten-free flour blend or my blog post on gluten-free flours and flour blends.
+See the notes in the recipe for a simple DIY gluten-free flour blend or my blog post on gluten-free flour mixes and flour blends.
 If you prefer a store bought blend, I recommend King Arthur Flour All Purpose Gluten-Free or their Measure for Measure flour.
 Cup4Cup usually has similar results.
 I have not tested with Bob’s Red Mill (not certified gluten-free), as I have had sensitivity issues with their products